jkuokkala/refcheck/README.md

 Citation / references list cross-checking utility

 Cross-checking utility for in-text citations and reference literature list within one document.
-The only citation style currently supported is "Generic Style Rules for Linguistics" (https://www.eva.mpg.de/linguistics/past-research-resources/resources/generic-style-rules/).
+Works currently with the "Generic Style Rules for Linguistics" style (https://www.eva.mpg.de/linguistics/past-research-resources/resources/generic-style-rules/).

-Quite a rudimentary tool for the time being but pretty handy for finding the most obvious missing references.
-Currently only checks citations with a year for existence in the References list.
+The tool is available in two variants: Python (the primarily developed version) and PHP (for web applications unable to access Python scripts).

 ## Usage